 Step 2.
 Choose the business model

 The information from the first step will help you choose a business model for your future app.
-You can charge for advertisement or delivery fees, sell premium subscriptions or choose a single payment model when users pay only once to install your app.
+You can charge for advertisement or delivery fees, sell premium subscriptions, or choose a single payment model when users pay only once to install your app.
 The goal of this step is to find a business model that will satisfy your customers and provide you with a stable revenue stream.

 Step 3.
 Choose a software development partner

 You can hire your own team, cooperate with freelancers, or find a trustworthy development agency.
-Usually, the last option proves to be the most efficient, because outsourcing the app development is cheaper than maintaining an in-house team and much more effective than dealing with freelancers.
+Usually, the last option proves to be the most efficient because outsourcing the app development is cheaper than maintaining an in-house team and much more effective than dealing with freelancers.
 No matter who you’re hiring, pay attention to their portfolio and experience with projects that are similar to yours.

 Step 4.
 Decide on the app features

 The exact feature set depends on the type of the app, the expected user experience, and the needs of your target audience.
 Approach professionals to decide on what features to include in the app.
 Share your ideas, listen to their experience, and define the scope of work to be done.
 Don’t try to include all of the features right away.
-You’d be better off to do this after releasing the MVP and collecting feedback from the real users.
+You’d be better off doing this after releasing the MVP and collecting feedback from real users.

 Step 5.
 Choose the tech stack